githubwua/java-wua-app-logme/README.md

 # Installation

-If you need help with installing any of the prerequisites above, see: https://cloud.google.com/appengine/docs/standard/java/quickstart-java8

-Installing Google Cloud SDK (Linux/Mac) is easy, just do this:
+Installing Google Cloud SDK on Linux is easy, just do this:

 ```
 curl https://sdk.cloud.google.com | bash
 gcloud components install app-engine-java
 ```

+If you need help with installing the prerequisites, see: https://cloud.google.com/appengine/docs/standard/java/quickstart-java8

 # Deploy